Rainbow logo

 RainbowKit

-Authentification personnalisée
+Authentification Personnalisée

-Authentification personnalisée
+Authentification Personnalisée

 Connectez-vous à votre propre back-end d'authentification

-Créez d'abord un adaptateur d'authentification.
+Commencez par créer un adaptateur d'authentification.
 Cela permet à RainbowKit de créer/préparer des messages et de communiquer avec votre back-end.

 import { createAuthenticationAdapter } from '@rainbow-me/rainbowkit';

-import { SiweMessage } from 'siwe';
+import { createSiweMessage } from 'viem/siwe';

 const authenticationAdapter = createAuthenticationAdapter({